 Or a "herx" for short.
 Similar to how chemo makes a cancer patient feel worse, when someone with Lyme disease takes antibiotics, anti-microbials or anti parasitics that cause a large amount of die off, this releases a huge amount of toxins into the body.
-This basically results in all of our regular symptoms being amplified as it takes some work for our bodies to get rid of these newly circulating toxins.
+This basically results in all of our regular symptoms being amplified as our bodies become burdened with trying to effectively eliminate these newly circulating toxins.
 Often times our bodies are so overburdened that they are not efficient at detoxing these toxins well, so it's a difficult process, and definitely not an easy one to endure at all.
-Unfortunately, it is often necessary to push through this in order to make improvements.
+Unfortunately, it is often necessary to push through this uncomfortable period in order to make improvements.

 6. Many Lyme patients are not well enough to go to school or work.